Xiphe/undertaker-toolbox-registry/Readme.md

 Use Providers
 -------------

- - A task Provider must implement a `getTask` method
+ - A task Provider must implement a `get` method
- - The `getTask` method must return a function
+ - The `get` method must return a function
  - This function is then registered as an undertaker task

 _This alone is simply over-engineering and misuse of the factory pattern.